openpharma-org/opentargets-mcp/README.md

 ## 🤝 **Contributing**

-This server is developed and maintained by [Augmented Nature](https://augmentednature.ai).
+This server is developed and maintained by [OpenPharma](https://github.com/openpharma-org).
 For enhancements:

 1. Fork the repository
 2. Make your changes